 Designing for Community Storytelling

 The core design challenge was creating gameplay mechanics that incentivize community participation rather than individual achievement.
-Most card games reward competitive optimization or strategic decision-making—mechanics that encourage players to focus on winning rather than sharing stories.
-Tales of Dharma needed different mechanics.
+Most card games reward competitive optimization or strategic decision-making, mechanics that push players to focus on winning rather than sharing stories.
+Tales of Dharma needed something different.

 Card Design Philosophy